dogiemagi/GenAI-Developer-Intern-/README.md

 ## Development notes

 - The current `scraper.py` generates mock data for testing.
-  Replace it with a real scraper using Playwright or an API when ready, taking care to respect LinkedIn’s terms and legal constraints.[24]
+  Replace it with a real scraper using Playwright or an API when ready, taking care to respect LinkedIn’s terms and legal constraints.
 - `cache.py` currently uses a simple in‑memory dict.
-This can be swapped for a Redis‑based implementation by changing `get_cached_page` and `set_cached_page` and running a Redis server.[26]
+This can be swapped for a Redis‑based implementation by changing `get_cached_page` and `set_cached_page` and running a Redis server.
 - Switching to PostgreSQL only requires changing `DATABASE_URL` in `.env` and ensuring the database exists.

 ***